-Triethylamine ion + $OH^- \rightarrow propene + trimethylpropene + water <math>C$
+Triethylamine ion + OH → propene + trimethylpropene + water

-H_2SO_4/\Box
+H_2SO_4/\square

-(II) 1-propanol \longrightarrow propene + water
+(II) 1-propanol → propene + water

 Other types of reactions, like addition, elimination, substitution and rearrangement should also be studied for the calculation of atom economy.

 - 4. Use of enzymes as catalysts Benzoin condensation using Thiamine Hydrochloride as a catalyst instead of cyanide. - 5.
 Alternative Green solvents Extraction of D-limonene from orange peel using liquid CO2 prepared form dry ice.
 Mechanochemical solvent free synthesis of azomethines. - 6.
 Alternative sources of energy: Solvent free, microwave assisted one pot synthesis of phthalocyanine complex of copper (II).
 Photoreduction of benzophenone to benzopinacol in the presence of sunlight.